 The Path to an Expensive Special Election.

 This-all started when one member of the seven-member school board, Michelle Barto, got elected to the Newport Beach City Council, leaving a vacancy.
-The majority of the remaining Board, after an open process interviewing all applicants, voted 4-2 to appoint 53-year-old Kristin Walsh (right), a mother and occupational therapist, to that vacancy, and things seemed fine.
+The majority of the remaining Board, after an open process interviewing all applicants, voted 4-2 to appoint 53-year-old Kirstin Walsh (right), a mother and occupational therapist, to that vacancy, and things seemed fine.

 But some of the folks in Area 5, the area including and around Balboa/Lido, did not take kindly to Kristin’s appointment and passed around a petition to have a special election instead.
 And they got 361 signatures – 361!
 Somehow only 361 signatures was enough to force Kristin out and waste nearly half-a-million dollars on a special election.